Top 10 Arc Flash Mistakes

 2. PURCHASING ARC FLASH CLOTHING WITHOUT PROPER REFERENCE

 Arc Flash rated clothing is needed to protect workers from an arc flash, but purchasing the wrong clothing prior to an arc flash analysis can be dangerous and expensive.

 In many facilities, most of their equipment will have a Category 1 or 2 PPE rating.
 Based on this we recommend that if you need to purchase PPE immediately, purchase Category 2 equipment which covers your workers for most, but not all of the applications.
+These types of ppe clothing will be able to offer you protection at all times during your working day, especially when you’re working in unsafe environments.
 You won’t know what equipment will require Category 3 or 4 until an arc flash analysis is completed.
 To keep in line with the company uniform, you can have PPE and facemasks with a logo printed on them so that the PPE matches the uniform each profession is wearing but also keeps them safe.
 Call Martin Technical for a free consultation on a PPE program that will work for your facility if you haven’t yet conducted an arc flash analysis.

 3. PURCHASING INSULATED TOOLS THAT ARE TOO BULKY FOR THE TASKS YOUR EMPLOYEES PERFORM.